danforthcenter/plantcv/docs/faq.md

     <!-- https://github.com/danforthcenter/plantcv/issues/137 -->
     As noted in the ['Getting started' section](index.md), PlantCV was designed to work flexibly
-    with photos from as many types of camera as is feasible.
+    with many types of imagery as possible.
     Several groups are processing Raspberry Pi images using PlantCV, and the developers enthusiastically use Raspberry Pi cameras for [outreach and training efforts](https://github.com/danforthcenter/outreach/network)